ironclass/ironclass/README.md

 **Setup**

-You can use IronClass here: https://ironclass.herokuapp.com/welcome/
+Visit www.ironhack.org!

-Please use these credential to see a demo:
+Because IronClass and the connected database is actually used by Ironhack right now, we provide a demo mirror.

-    username: ...coming soon...
+You can visit IronClass here: https://ironclass-demo.herokuapp.com/

-    password: ...coming soon...
+Please ask for credentials via Email, if you would like to take a peek => ironclass@posteo.de

 Or you can clone the project like this in your terminal: